-1) The scale in DN is "backwards" on a 0-65535 scale.
+- 1) The scale in DN is "backwards" on a 0-65535 scale.
 In other words, a very large hit represent a number near 0.
-A small hit registers as a number close to 65535

-2) The threshold can be tuned and represents the minimum DN of a detectable hit.
+A small hit registers as a number close to 65535. - 2) The threshold can be tuned and represents the maximum DN of a detectable hit.
 HOWEVER, it is possible due to the way the electronics work, that you might get a hit with a slightly higher DN (smaller hit) than the threshold.
-Usually this is no more than a few tens of DN higher than the threshold.

-3) SDC has on-board flight rules for autonomously turning a channel off.
-The user will then need to know when the channel was on/off.
-This information is in a separate file named sdc_on_off_times.dat.
+Usually this is no more than a few tens of DN higher than the threshold. - 3) SDC has on-board flight rules for autonomously turning a channel off, and there is also commanding throughout the mission that turns the instrument on and off.
+The user needs to know when the channel was on/off.
+This information (commanded and autonomous on/off events) is in a separate file named sdc_on_off_times.dat.

-4) The maximum number of recorded hits in one second on a given channel for SDC is in general 3.
+- a.
+In PDS data sets, these data are available as files sdc_on_off_times_vNNNN.lbl and sdc on off times vNNNN.tab, where NNNN is the version number. - b.
+There is also a PDS product, sdc_on_off_cmd_vNNNN.lbl, which contains only those on/off events that were commanded.
+This commanded-only product was created as a result of a data set lien generated at the December, 2016 peer review. - 4) The maximum number of recorded hits in one second on a given channel for SDC is in general 3.
 The way the timing works it is possible to get up to 5 hits/second.
 However, if more than one hit is recorded in one second (instrument wide) this is considered a coincident event and will be flagged.
-The science processing interprets such an event as s/c noise and removes it.

-5) Hits within 1 second of thruster firings are also flagged as s/c noise.
+The science processing interprets such an event as s/c noise and removes it. - 5) Hits within 1 second of thruster firings are also flagged as s/c noise.